Volume: "The Origins of the Welfare State," Volume 3 (2016)

 Except for this entanglement in the 1970s, we may have to agree with Moyn about the divergence of human rights and the welfare state (or social justice) after this decade.
 I will illustrate this with some cases from Dutch history, which also help to further explain the separate pathways.
 In general we can observe among Dutch people a great commitment to human rights movements.
 As recent research has shown, human rights were mainly used to point to abuses of human dignity and freedom abroad.
 Human rights were seen as ‘rights for others,’ as Barbara Oomen has convincingly shown, and were hardly applied within the Dutch borders.27 Elsewhere I have analysed how Dutch disability activists have since the 1980s tried to frame disability as a human rights issue, but until recently this framing has not been very successful.28

 In recent years, welfare systems have come a long way.
-For example, nowadays, people who are unable to work as a result of a long term or short term disability are entitled to disability insurance payments that can provide financial support.
-Being unable to work can have huge consequences, but disability insurance payments can provide a lifeline.
+For example, nowadays, people who are unable to work as a result of a permanent, long term, or short term disability are entitled to disability insurance payments that can provide financial support.
+Those who get permanently injured can make a claim because of what happened to them — click here to learn more about the process, advice for those who get rejected, and much more.
+Anyway, the reason the welfare system needed this improvement is because being unable to work can have huge consequences, but disability insurance payments can provide a lifeline.
 Correspondingly, accessing disability insurance has never been simpler.
 Anyone with access to the internet can search for a disability insurance quote online and compare a wide range of different options in minutes.
 It will therefore be interesting to see what else the future holds for disability insurance.

 When it comes to social rights, Oomen points to the revised constitution of 1983, stating: ‘they are generally formulated in a programmatic manner – “the government takes care of” – and cannot be invoked in court by citizens.’
 This means ‘that people in the Netherlands, for the more precise specification of their social rights, have had to rely on international treaties like the ICESCR [International Covenant of Economic, Social and Cultural Rights].’29 As we look to the use of the concept of social rights, we see no significant changes since the 1970s.
 The concept is hardly used and when it is used it has mainly to do with foreign policy.
 More research is needed, but also in debates about the welfare state from the 1970s until now the terminology of social rights has not often been used to claim social justice.
 Human and social rights and welfare provisions have been put into separate compartments: rights seem useful for judging and helping the rest of the world, but within the nation state the Dutch in general seem not to need them.30